BenjaminTietz/BenjaminTietz/README.md

 I'm currently working on 🛠

-->   HostPilot: A Property Management System for Guesthouse Owners.
+->   LeaseLoop: A Property Management System for Guesthouse / Airbnb Owners.

 Frontend: Developed with Angular 18.